Getting engaged in 2020? Shop these on-trend ring designs

 Blue Topaz Solitaire Ring ($639, angara.com)

-Jessica Ilitzky of hte jewelry brand Luisa Alexander has also noticed a boom in these colored gems.
-"We've seen gemstones such as emeralds as an alternative to diamonds over the years, and now they are coming in strong," Alexander says.
+Jessica Ilitzky Lombrozo of the jewelry brand Luisa Alexander has also noticed a boom in colored gems.
+"We've seen gemstones such as emeralds as an alternative to diamonds over the years, and now they are coming in strong," Lombrozo says.
 "People are now breaking tradition, and are also seeking different cuts and mixing nontraditional shapes."

 _______________________________________________________________________________